ignite/cli/docs/kb/band.md

 description: IBC oracle integration with BandChain
 ---

-# BandChain Oracle scaffold
+# BandChain oracle scaffold

-BandChain’s Oracle module is a communication module built-in compliance with IBC protocol that can query data points of various types from BandChain.
+The BandChain oracle module is a communication module with built-in compliance using IBC protocol that can query data points of various types from BandChain.

-Other chains can query this Oracle module for real-time information.
+Other chains can query this oracle module for real-time information.

 BandChain has multiple scripts deployed into the network.
 You can request any data using the script id.